-Join Brandon Neill for an in-depth discussion in this video Configuring lab networking, part of Up and Running with VMware vSphere 6.
+Join Brandon Neill for an in-depth discussion in this video Configuring lab networking, part of VMware vSphere 6 Essential Training.

 - Now it's time to configure the networking…for my auto lab environment.…I'll have to do this for each ESXi host…in the environment, and each one…needs separate IP addresses.…The IP addresses used for each host…will end with the number of that host.…So on host one, they'll all end with a one,…on host two, they'll all end with a two,…and so on.…The first thing that I need to do…is add an additional physical adapter…to my first V switch.…To do this, I click on the manage physical…network adapters icon,…click on Plus, and I'll select vmnic1.…